fdeblasio/pokeemerald-expansion/notes.md

     - Route 128: Where Steven flies to?

 ### FRLG
-- Will need to revert Silph Scope (Diving Goggles) to its original function
-    - Maybe make a new Key Item to replace it.
-Or just check the Gym flag since I think Steven gives it after the gym
 - Add Dive TM
 - Remove duplicate GFX (for example, bald_man_frlg is just bald_man in the PR) and Trainer sprites
 - Improve Rod order